-- 7.1 Tameside Council is the lead council responsible for the administration of the debt of the former Greater Manchester County Council, on behalf of all ten Greater Manchester Metropolitan Authorities.
-All expenditure of the fund is shared by the authorities on a population basis. - 7.2 The GMMDAF incurs no capital expenditure, and therefore the total debt outstanding reduces annually by the amount of debt repaid by the constituent authorities.
-In addition, short term loans and investments are occasionally required to optimise the cashflow position, due to the difference in timing between receiving payments from the ten district councils and making loan and interest payments to the PWLB etc. Like the Council, rescheduling opportunities are taken if the right conditions exist.

-7.3 During 2019/20 the debt outstanding reduced by £18.547m.
-The debt will be fully repaid by 31 March 2022 on the following maturity profile:

-7.4 The following table sets out the position at 1 April 2019, the net repayments and the final position at 31 March 2020.
+7.1 Tameside Council is the lead council responsible for the administration of the debt of the former Greater Manchester County Council, on behalf of all ten Greater Manchester Metropolitan Authorities.
+All expenditure of the fund is shared by the authorities on a population basis.

+- 7.2 The GMMDAF incurs no capital expenditure, and therefore the total debt outstanding reduces annually by the amount of debt repaid by the constituent authorities.
+However, further loans are taken out to replace loans that mature during the year.
+In addition, short term loans and investments are required to optimise the cashflow position, due to the difference in timing between receiving payments from the ten district councils and making loan and interest payments to the PWLB etc. Like the Council, rescheduling opportunities are taken if the right conditions exist. - 7.3 During 2020/21 the debt outstanding reduced by £19.518m.
+The debt will be fully repaid by 31 March 2022. - 7.4 The following table sets out the position at 1 April 2020, the net repayments and the final position at 31 March 2021.

-Principal Amounts Debt O/S 01/04/19 Movement in year Debt O/S 31/03/20
+Principal Amounts Debt O/S 01/04/20 Movement in year Debt O/S 31/03/21

 £000 £000 £000

-PWLB 48,963 (10,000) 38,963
+PWLB 38,963 (13,100) 25,863

-Pre 1974 Transferred Debt 129 (33) 96
+Pre 1974 Transferred Debt 96 (30) 66

-Temp Loans / (Investments) 2,488 (2,422) 66
+Temp Loans / (Investments) 66 (6,111) (6,045)

-Other Balances 7,264 (6,091) 1,173
+Other Balances 1,173 (277) 896

-58,844 (18,547) 40,297
+40,298 (19,518) 20,780

-- 7.5 No long term borrowing was required for 2019/20.
+- 7.5 No long term borrowing was required for 2020/21.
 The timing of any future borrowing will be carried out in consultation with our treasury management advisors, when interest rates are deemed favourable.
-However, it is unlikely that any long term borrowing will be taken up due to the limited remaining duration of the fund. - 7.6 Although the portfolio of loans held by the Fund is reviewed on a regular basis by both Treasury Management officers and by the Council's treasury management advisors, Link Asset Services, no rescheduling opportunities were identified in 2019/20.
-Rescheduling will continue to be used when suitable opportunities arise, however long term borrowing is restricted by the end date of the Fund (2022), which has meant that it is difficult to reschedule debt in the present interest rate yield curve. - 7.7 During the year, the fund made overall interest payments of £3.325m.
-This equated to an average "pool rate" of 5.65%, against the original estimate of 5.60%, and compares with 5.23% in 2018/19.
-The interest rate has increased overall as cheaper debt matured, thus increasing the average rate, albeit on a lower quantum of debt.

-7.8 Manchester Airport re-negotiated the terms of its loan arrangement with the 10 Greater Manchester Councils in 2009/10.
+However, it is unlikely that any long term borrowing will be taken up due to the limited remaining duration of the fund. - 7.6 Although the portfolio of loans held by the Fund is reviewed on a regular basis by both Treasury Management officers and by the Council's treasury management advisors, Link Asset Services, no rescheduling opportunities were identified in 2020/21.
+Rescheduling will continue to be used when suitable opportunities arise, however long term borrowing is restricted by the end date of the Fund (2022), which has meant that it is difficult to reschedule debt in the present interest rate yield curve. - 7.7 During the year, the fund made overall interest payments of £2.608m.
+This equated to an average "pool rate" of 6.47%, against the original estimate of 6.50%, and compares with 5.65% in 2019/20. - 7.8 Manchester Airport re-negotiated the terms of its loan arrangement with the 10 Greater Manchester Councils in 2009/10.
 As a result of this arrangement the 10 Councils took responsibility to service the former Manchester Airport share of the GMMDAF.
 Previously the debt was serviced by the airport itself.